Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 Breed, size and lifestyle should come into this discussion.

-Don’t sign a breeder contract saying you won’t spay or neuter — once you buy the dog, it’s your dog.
+Don’t sign a breeder contract saying you won’t spay or neuter — once you buy the dog, they are your dog.
 We hope you won’t purchase at all — please adopt instead.
-Regardless, no breeder should ever tell you what you should do with your own dog.
+Regardless, no breeder should tell you what you should do with your own dog.

-Now let’s talk about some facts and fiction when it comes to spaying or neutering.
+Next, let’s talk about some facts and fiction when it comes to spaying or neutering.
+We think you’ll be fascinated by this part of the article …

 Part 3: Spaying Female Dogs: Facts and Fiction